 By understanding the assumptions and prerequisites, we can make an informed cost-effective choice among options.
-Multiple removal is very far from a closed subject - the goal is to accommodate a broader set of real world offshore and onshore circumstances, challenges and plays.
-It's always a work in progress.
+Multiple removal is very far from a closed subject - the research goal is to accommodate a broader set of real world offshore and on-shore circumstances, challenges and plays.